The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

-\citet{Khalfaoui2013} present a surface-based approach that does not require a multistage observation but is restricted to observing scenes with smooth geometry.
-The visibility of surfaces in the current mesh is classified based on the angles between their normals and the sensor pose.
-Views are proposed to observe surfaces with poor visibility.
-A next best view is chosen to observe the greatest area of poorly visible surfaces.
+Some surface-based approaches do not require a multistage observation. \citet{Khalfaoui2013} classifies the visibility of surfaces in its current mesh based on the angles between their normals and the sensor pose.
+Views are chosen to observe surfaces with poor visibility. \citet{Lim2023a} present a \gls{nbv} approach for \gls{mvs} reconstruction that selects views from a predefined set to provide the best coverage of surface landmarks.

 Surface approaches can typically capture higher quality scene observations than volumetric approaches by considering the scene geometry when proposing and selecting views; however, requiring multiple observation stages increases the overall capture time and creating a mesh from dense sensor measurements is often computationally expensive.